dekkov/FaaSr-Local/test-overview.md

 That's it!
 The function will:
 - Load your workflow JSON
 - Execute all functions in the correct order
-- Handle dependencies and parallel execution
+- Handle Parallel rank execution
 - Show progress in the console

 ## Why Use Local Testing?